Table of Contents

 The Different Types of Central Vertigo

-These types of vertigo are often more concerning and severe.
+As one can imagine, these types of vertigo are often more concerning and severe.

 Conditions that Often Cause Central Vertigo